caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

 Review _then_
 **The define phase—where you want to "live" as long as possible.**

+Defining the user problem you want to focus on is the goal of the Define phase.

-- The designer has to make sense of the data and extract meaningful information from it to arrive at an actionable user problem and defined problem statement.
+- The designer or researcher has to make sense of the data and extract meaningful information from it to arrive at an actionable user problem and defined problem statement.

-- Focusing on a specific user problem is why the define phase is incredibly important.
-You must analyze your user data to identify pain points using whatever data you have.
-Data about the company you're designing for is also important to gather and analyze.
-Defining the user problem—which is again the goal of the define phase—is looking for the overlap between the user needs and the business needs.
+- Data about the company you're designing for is also important to gather and analyze.
+We have to look for the overlap between the user needs and the business needs.
 This is essential for developing a great user experience and demonstrates your value to the design team.

 ** NOTE - this is another area where many companies will make product managers the "owners" of the problem and designers the "owners" of the solution.
 It's very important that this is a collaborative process though even if this is the case so design needs to know how to ask the right questions and tease out those root causes.